(Last Updated on : 18/01/2019)

 .
 Purusha is the centre of consciousness, whereas, Prakriti is the source of all material existence.
 Samkhya forms the philosophical basis for Yoga of Patanjali

 as well.
 The Samkhya system proposes the theory of evolution that is accepted by all other systems.
 Hence the Samkhya system is based on dualism wherein nature and conscious spirit are separate entities not derived from one another.
-Samkhya is essentially atheistic because it believes that the existence of god cannot be proved.
+Samkhya is essentially atheistic because it believes that the existence of God cannot be proved.
 Generally, the Samkhya system classifies all objects as falling under one of the two categories: Purusha and Prakriti.
 Metaphysically, Samkhya maintains a revolutionary duality between spirit and matter.

 Dualism in Samkhya Philosophy

-The Samkhya school of philosophy says that the Purusha is an unrelated element and a state of pure consciousness which presides over every individual mind.
+says that the Purusha is an unrelated element and a state of pure consciousness which presides over every individual mind.
 According to the Samkhya philosophy, the Prakriti is the original matter and is composed of the three Gunas

 composed with the elements of truth and virtue.
 The Samkhya philosophy states that when an individual does not have the realisation of the true state of Purusha, he is easily misled by the physical entity or the Prakriti.